mykola216/sht/wp-content/plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Batch Update (only in paid version)

 == Changelog ==

+= 3.9.20 (05.01.2017) =
+* Fix: Illegal mix of collation for utf8mb4_unicode_520_ci issue
+* Fix: Call to undefined function 'date_diff()' for PHP < 5.3
+* Fix: Advanced Search not returning proper results when searching for 'Price' and 'Sale Price' columns in some cases (WooCommerce)
+* Fix: Duplicated Products having 'post_status' set to 'publish' when duplicating using Smart Manager (WooCommerce)
+* Fix: Products Export CSV returning most of the columns as blank (WooCommerce)
+* Fix: Some minor fixes

 = 3.9.19 =
 * Fix: Subscription variations not getting displayed in Smart Manager (WooCommerce)